Silvana Estrada: Latin Grammy Winner and Rising Star’s Journey to Success and Cultural Affinity in Chile

 (P): Does your predilection for Chile come from your parents?

 (R): A little, but don’t think it’s too much.
-The first big, important text that I understood about Chile, about the history of Chile, was by Violeta Parra, “Run run se fue pal norte”; all those songs that suddenly when you’re little you don’t understand as much.
+The first big, important text that I understood regarding Chile, regarding the history of Chile, was by Violeta Parra, “Run run se fue pal norte”; all those songs that suddenly when you’re little you don’t understand as much.
 As a teenager, on my own, I said: hey, bastard, these lyrics are great and they are super strong.
 There I got a lot of Chilean books.
 My older brother gave me the Nicanor Parra anthology.

 (P): The cuatro, which is the key instrument in “Marchita”, is also strongly related to Violeta Parra and Chilean culture, despite its origin…